archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 For the first time, scientists had a way to *quantify* information.
 Shannon had defined information in a way that made it possible to measure and *analyze* it mathematically, based solely on its statistical structure and independently of its content or meaning.

-Information theory has evolved over the last few decades into a highly diverse discipline in its own right with broad applications.
+Information theory has evolved over the last few decades into a highly diverse discipline in its own right, with broad applications.
 Shannon, however, developed the theory towards one particular application -- communication.
 Specifically, he was looking for a way to understand how information could be efficiently and reliably transmitted across communication systems, especially in the presence of noise or interference.

 ### Channel, Signal, and Noise